dmx-systems/cytoscape-edge-connections/README.md

 The `addEdge(s)` method(s) accepts usual Cytoscape edge objects (plain JS objects) but with the specialty that `source` and `target` can refer to either a node or to *another edge*.

 **Important:** in order to get edge connectivity you must create edges programmatically, that is by calling the `cy.addEdge(s)` method(s) listed above.
 Only then 1) the edge will get an aux node, and thus can be the source/target of another edge, and 2) can itself have an edge at their source/target end.
 In contrast edges created/added the standard way (either declaratively in the Cytoscape constructor or by calling `cy.add()`) will *not* get edge connectivity.
-Edges with aux node and edges without aux node coexist friendly in a graph.
+Edges with and without aux node can friendly coexist in the same graph.

 One more detail about *order*: the `cy.addEdges(edges)` method finds out itself the order in which to add the given edges.
 There is *no* requirement a referred edge appears in the `edges` array *before* the referring edge.
 The only requirements are 1) the referred edges are contained in the array *somewhere*, and 2) the referred *nodes* exist in the graph already.
 (The "find out order" process is governed by the `maxPasses` config value.)
 In contrast the (singular) `cy.addEdge(edge)` method requires that *both* referred elements (source and target) exist in the graph already, regardless of being node or edge.